kneasle/jigsaw/report/notes.md

 - Implemented muting/soloing in the traditional sense of having a mute/solo feature attached to each `Frag`.
 But this is confusing, and FL Studio uses a better way.
+- Noted that the architecture is basically client/server (JS/Rust), except that the client is in charge of storing all the data provided by the server (JS writing cookies)